Casimir III the Great: Adelaide of Hesse

 On 29 September 1341, Casimir married his second wife, Adelaide of Hesse.
 She was a daughter of Henry II, Landgrave of Hesse, and Elizabeth of Meissen.
 They had no children.
 Casimir started living separately from Adelaide soon after the marriage.
 Their loveless marriage lasted until 1356, when he declared himself divorced.

-Christina Rokiczana
+Krystyna Rokiczana

-After Casimir "divorced" Adelaide he married his mistress Christina Rokiczana, the widow of Miklusz Rokiczani, a wealthy merchant.
+After Casimir "divorced" Adelaide he married his mistress Krystyna Rokiczana, the widow of Mikuláš of Rokycany, a wealthy merchant.
 Her own origins are unknown.
 Following the death of her first husband she had entered the court of Bohemia in Prague as a lady-in-waiting.
 Casimir brought her with him from Prague and convinced the abbot of the Benedictine abbey of Tyniec to marry them.
 The marriage was held in a secret ceremony but soon became known.
 Queen Adelaide renounced it as bigamous and returned to Hesse.
 Casimir continued living with Christine despite complaints by Pope Innocent VI on behalf of Queen Adelaide.
 This marriage lasted until 1363–64 when Casimir again declared himself divorced.
 They had no children.